abdulmalekFahd/app-sequelize/README.md

 # App sequlize
-I created this repo in the class with my dear student
+I created this repo in the class with my dear student.